jarkko/fit-analyzer/AI_INSTRUCTIONS.md

 ### Linting and Style
 - **Never disable linting rules without explicit permission**
-- Always refactor code to fix linting warnings properly instead of suppressing them
+- Always refactor code to fix linting warnings properly instead of suppressing them.
+You must not come up with excuses for why some suppression is fine.
-- Maintain 10.00/10 pylint score
+- Maintain 10.00/10 pylint score.
+Nothing below that is fine, not even 9.99.
 - Follow PEP 8 and all configured flake8 rules
 - Run `make lint` before considering work complete